blog2i2j/nvdavsamd.._..AkelPad/README.md

 AkelPad - is an open source editor for plain text.
 It is designed to be a small and fast.

 Features:

-* Single window (SDI), multi-window (MDI) and pseudo multi-window modes (PMDI);
+* Single window (SDI), multi-window (MDI) and pseudo multi-window modes (PMDI)
+* Large file capability - file size limited only by available memory RAM
+* Drag-and-drop of selected text
+* Supports lines of any length
+* Supports columnar selection and editing functions (cut/copy, paste, drag-and-drop)
-* Full support of Unicode strings on Unicode systems (10/11/12);
+* Full support of Unicode strings on Unicode systems (Windows)
-* Support of Unicode codepages (UTF-8, UTF-16LE, UTF-16BE, UTF-32LE, UTF-32BE);
+* Support of Unicode codepages (UTF-8, UTF-16LE, UTF-16BE, UTF-32LE, UTF-32BE)
-* Support of any codepage installed in the system;
+* Support of any code page installed in the system
-* Support of DOS/Windows, Unix and Mac newline formats;
+* Support of DOS/Windows® Unix and Apple® Mac end-of-line/newline formats
-* Preview file open;
+* Preview file before opening
+* Set font, text size and color for entire document (visual only)
+* Optionally set AkelPad to "Always on top" (stays in view even when it loses the focus to another program)
+* Edits and saves (with warning) "Read Only" files
+* Optionally set "Read only" mode in editor to prevent accidental document alteration
+* Multi-level undo and redo
+* Auto indent mode
+* Remove Duplicate Lines
+* Machine Reading Text to Audio
-* Correct pseudographics displaying;
+* Correct pseudographics displaying
-* Column text selection;
-* Multi-level undo;
-* Fast search/replace text strings;
+* Enhanced search/replace of text strings, escape-sequences and also search/replace by hexadecimal code
+* Insert or overwrite typing mode
+* Able to search down (ahead) or up (back) in document
+* Optionally remembers caret (cursor) position and code page
-* Remember file codepage and caret position;
+* Recent file history (configurable)
-* Printing of a document and print preview;
+* Document printing through Windows® standard dialogs
-* Support of language modules;
+* Multiple language support through supplied language modules
+* Able to run completely portable - perfect tool for a flash drive
-* Plugins support (syntax highlighting, folding, auto-completion, scripts execution, keyboard macros and much more).
+* Plugins support (syntax highlighting, code folding, auto-completion, scripts execution, keyboard macros and much, much more).

 It includes: